-Here’s an easy, but fun Tissue Paper Stained Glass Turkey Kids Craft that your kiddos are sure to love!
+Tissue Paper Stained Glass Turkeys are an easy craft that kids love to make!
 As Thanksgiving approaches and the little ones are at home for their holiday break, creating crafts is a great way to keep them busy.

 Tissue Paper Stained Glass Turkeys

-Materials Needed to create your Tissue Paper Stained Glass Turkey Kids Craft:
+Materials Needed For Tissue Paper Stained Glass Turkey Craft:

 - Brown, orange, and black construction paper